zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

 Now, coming back to the setup, you can leverage the "eks-s3-seldon-mlflow" recipe for this example.

 > **Note**
-> You need to have Terraform installed to conitnue.
+> You need to have [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) to continue.

 Follow these steps and you'll have your stack ready to be registered with ZenML!